Ajsalemo/AzureJavascriptSDK-AD-Samples/javascript-sdk-resource-creation-samples/create-webapp/README.md

-# Create an App Service Plan
+# Create a Web App

-This sample uses the Azure JavaScript SDK with [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/javascript/api/overview/azure/identity-readme?view=azure-node-latest#defaultazurecredential) to create an App Service Plan.
+This sample uses the Azure JavaScript SDK with [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/javascript/api/overview/azure/identity-readme?view=azure-node-latest#defaultazurecredential) to create a Web App.

 Packages used: